-Restrictions related to pregnancy and required laboratory values (ie, serum and urine β -HCG tests) are provided in the inclusion and exclusion criteria (Section 4.1 and Section 4.1, respectively).
+Restrictions in regard to pregnancy and required laboratory values (ie, serum and urine β -HCG tests) are provided in the inclusion and exclusion criteria (Section 4.1 and Section 4.2, respectively).
 Restrictions in regard to contraception methods are reviewed in Appendix E.

 5.6.
-Prior and Concomitant Medication or Treatment
+Prior and Concomitant Medication or Therapy